mrzinlinhtet/mrzinlinhtet/README.md

 <h3>Hello, </h3>

 I am Zin Lin Htet (Gamani) from Myanmar.
 I was graduated with BE in Information Technology from Technological University (Mandalay).
 Transitioning from Telecom field, where I have 3 years of experience, I have been working as a Web Developer for about 2 year at Bliss Stock and Brycen Myanmar.
-Currently working at Fixie Myanmar as a Web Developer specialized in Java development.
+Currently working at Fixie as a Web Developer specialized in Java development.

 In the dynamic IT landscape, I'm dedicated to continuous learning and innovation.